-Genuinely one of the best Christmas train rides in the Southeast!
-The 1+ hour round-trip excursion comes to life as the train departs the Bryson City depot for a journey through the quiet wilderness for a special visit at the North Pole.
+The Polar Express on the Great Smoky Mountains Railroad in genuinely one of the best Christmas train rides in the Southeast!
+The 1+ hour round-trip excursion comes to life as the train departs the Bryson City Depot for a journey through the quiet wilderness for a special visit at the North Pole.

 Set to the sounds of the motion picture soundtrack, guests on board will enjoy hot chocolate and a treat while listening and reading along with the magical story.
 Children’s faces show the magic of the season when the train take a journey to the North Pole to find Santa Claus waiting.
 Santa will board the train cars, greeting each kiddo and presenting them with a special gift as in the story, their own silver sleigh bell.
 Christmas carols are sung as you return back to the Bryson City Depot.

 It’s a great way to enjoy the holiday season!
 Select dates beginning November 12, 2021.